-28 things about Mamma Mia that you probably didn't even know
+28 facts about Mamma Mia that you probably didn't even know

 Donna was almost played by someone other than Meryl Streep?
 AS IF.